-The 2017 competition covers books published in 2016.
-Separate copies of the letter of nomination and of the book nominated should be sent by April 1, 2017 to each member of the Prize Committee.
-(Only books sent to every committee member can be considered.)
-For prompt attention, mark packages 'NACBS Prize Committee'.
-Send all relevant materials to:
+The 2022 competition covers books published in 2021.
+Separate copies of the letter of nomination and of the book nominated should be sent to each member of the Prize Committee, postmarked by May 2, 2022.
+Only books sent to every committee member can be considered.

 Note: U.S. authors and publishers sending book copies to committee members in Canada must specify contents as a complimentary book copy with $0 value on the customs form, and/or use USPS rather than private shippers, to avoid incurring a duty upon receipt.

 Keith Pluymers (Illinois State University), No Wood, No Kingdom: Political Ecology in the English Atlantic (University of Pennsylvania Press, 2021).

 Wood was crucial to early modern states and people, but it was also a source of anxiety.
 No Wood, No Kingdom explores the multiple and competing ways of understanding and addressing wood scarcity in the Atlantic world.
 More than simply a matter of supply and demand, Pluymers argues that scarcity was a question of “political ecology,” that is, the political and social beliefs, and practices that governed how natural resources were defined and used.
 Grounded in meticulous research spanning the British Isles, North America ,and the Caribbean, Pluymers reveals the interconnected nature of wood use, and argues that what connected colonies in the Atlantic more than people or commodities, were "fears of wood scarcity and competitive efforts to exploit woodlands."
 While communicating complex ideas in clear, brisk language, No Wood, No Kingdom offers a timely account of the politics of resource management in an interconnected world.

 Alison Games (Georgetown University), Inventing the English Massacre: Amboyna in History and Memory (Oxford University Press, 2020)